MinecraftServerControl/mscs/README.md

 There are a few important locations that you should know when using MinecraftServerControlScript:

 * `/usr/local/bin` -- This contains the `MSCS` and `MSCTL` scripts used to power MinecraftServerControlScript.
 When modifying the script, you're going to want to modify one of these files (more in the adjusting options section).
-* `/opt/mscs` -- All of your worlds and backups are stored in here.
+* `/opt/mscs/worlds` -- All of your worlds are stored in here.

 From here, you probably want to [create a new world](#create-new-world) or [import an existing world](#import-existing-world) into the script.
 Then, you should adjust the [amount of RAM and other settings for the server](#adjusting-server-options).